Austria–Germany border: Course

 The Austrian states of Vorarlberg, Tyrol, Salzburg, and Upper Austria run along the international border, as does the German state of Bavaria.

 Tripoints

-The eastern point is located at the border tripoint of Germany, Austria and the Czech Republic, at 48°46′18″N 13°50′22″E, near the villages of Schwarzenberg am Böhmerwald and Bayerischer Plöckenstein.

-The western point is located at the border tripoint of Germany, Austria and Switzerland, at approximately 47°33′N 9°34′E, in Lake Constance.
+The eastern tripoint between the countries of Germany, Austria and the Czech Republic is located at 48°46′18″N 13°50′22″E, near the villages of Schwarzenberg am Böhmerwald and Bayerischer Plöckenstein.
+The western tripoint is located between Germany, Austria and Switzerland, at approximately 47°33′N 9°34′E, in the eastern part of Upper Lake Constance.